hashicorp/terraform-provider-aws/website/docs/r/applicationinsights_application.html.markdown

 ## Import

-ApplicationInsights Applications can be imported using the `resource_group_name`, e.g.,
+Import ApplicationInsights Applications using the `resource_group_name`.
+For example:

 ```
 $ terraform import aws_applicationinsights_application.some some-application